tyler-smith/bitcoin-abc/CONTRIBUTING.md

 6. Code formatting tools

-During submission of patches, arcanist will automatically run `arc lint` to enforce Bitcoin ABC code formatting standards, and often suggests changes.
+During submission of patches, arcanist will automatically run `arc lint` to enforce Bitcoin Cash code formatting standards, and often suggests changes.
 If code formatting tools do not install automatically on your system, you will have to install clang-format-8, clang-tidy (version >=8), autopep8, flake8, phpcs and shellcheck.